<< Click to Display Table of Contents >>

 Example: 94 - 3

-When decimal scoring is used, this is the shooter's aggregate where every shot is scored with decimal (tenth ring) precision.
+When decimal scoring is used, this is the athlete's aggregate where every shot is scored with decimal (tenth ring) precision.
 Final scores are always reported in decimal.
 When integer scoring is used, aggregates that include a Final are the sum of the integer score from qualification plus the decimal score of the final.

 Similar to normal Integer scoring, the first number represents the integer score, this remains the official score.
 The decimal value in parenthesis is obfuscated.
 This is to help prevent athletes and coaches who try to use this information in deciding whether or not to protest the shot value, a practice that is considered unsportsmanlike.

 When decimal scoring is used, only the decimal score is reported.
-This is the official score the shooter received on the shot.
+This is the official score the athlete received on the shot.
 Inner tens are never reported, and a caret symbol after the score indicates the shot was manually modified by the statistical officer.